20 min read

 However, the proliferation of primary sources evidencing the presence of a Christian population in Kerala suggests that “whether or not the Apostle himself came to South India, it seems certain that other Christians from east Syria who claimed a connection with him did come to reinforce, if not found, the Malabar Church in the first three centuries.”[47]

-The evidence overwhelmingly suggests that a Christian preacher named Thomas visited the Indian Subcontinent and had an influential role in founding Christianity in India.
-Whilst “proof” will always be heavily contested, what seems most important is the narrative still held by millions of people who use his story to frame their own religiosity.
+The evidence overwhelmingly suggests that a Christian preacher named Thomas visited the Indian Subcontinent and influenced Christianity's founding in India.
+Whilst “proof” will always be heavily contested, what seems most important is the narrative still held by millions of people who use his story to frame their religiosity.

 On this alone, the life of St Thomas has shaped the development of Christianity in India more than merchants, Jews, or colonial evangelists combined, and the reality of his existence feels secondary if it serves as a beacon of salvation to his modern-day followers.